 In general terms, the courses provide opportunities for students to develop and demonstrate the following learning outcomes.
-(Categories - Knowledge and understanding (K), Skills and other attributes (S), and Transferable skills (\))
+(Categories - Knowledge and understanding (K), Skills and other attributes (S), and Transferable skills ())

 - 1. The principal foundations and features of the English Legal System, including its legal institutions, procedures, and sources of law.
 Included in this is European Union (EU) Law and the legal relationship of the various EU institutions to the United Kingdom and other EU Member States (K); - 2.
-The core foundations, concepts, values and rules operating in a range of substantive areas within the English Legal system, drawing on the fundamental principles underpinning the common law, as well as an in depth knowledge of selected specialist areas of law (K); - developments in the field of political science and international relations and of the issues and controversies associated with these developments (K); - Knowledge and understanding of social science and international relations methodology (K); - The historical development of international relations and the chief controversies that have emerged within them (K); - 6.
-A critical understanding of result and data relating to the field of political science (K); - A sound knowledge of the theories, techniques and concepts used to further our understanding of the issues, processes and phenomena associated with the field of international relations.
+The core foundations, concepts, values and rules operating in a range of substantive areas within the English Legal system, drawing on the fundamental principles underpinning the common law, as well as an in depth knowledge of selected specialist areas of law (K); - 3.
+Extensive knowledge and critical understanding of recent and current 20.
+Identify the legal and related issues which require to be researched (S); developments in the field of political science and international relations and of the issues and controversies associated with these developments (K); - 4.
+Knowledge and understanding of social science and international relations methodology (K); - The historical development of international relations and the chief controversies that have emerged within them (K); - 6.
+A critical understanding of result and data relating to the field of political science - 7.
+A sound knowledge of the theories, techniques and concepts used to further our understanding of the issues, processes and phenomena associated with the field of international relations.
 (K); - 8.
-Recognise and rank items and issues in terms of their relevance and importance(S); - Gather, retrieve and synthesise information (S); - 10.
-Produce a synthesis of relevant doctrinal and policy issues in relation to a law topic(S); - Make a critical judgement of the merits of particular arguments(S); - Present and make a reasoned choice between alternative solutions (S); - Independently acquire knowledge and understanding in areas previously studied(S); - Reflect constructively on own learning and seek and make use of feedback (S); - 15.
-Research independently and identify relevant material in providing appropriate answers to legal and political problems, using a variety of
+Recognise and rank items and issues in terms of their relevance and importance(S); - 9.
+Gather, retrieve and synthesise information (S); - 10.
+Produce a synthesis of relevant doctrinal and policy issues in relation to a law topic(S); - 11.
+Make a critical judgement of the merits of particular arguments(S); - 12.
+Present and make a reasoned choice between alternative solutions (S); - Independently acquire knowledge and understanding in areas previously studied(S); - 14.
+Reflect constructively on own learning and seek and make use of feedback (S); Research independently and identify relevant material in providing appropriate answers to legal and political problems, using a variety of